Dentures Fittings on the Upper West Side, NYC

 Some patients have not been fortunate enough to save their teeth and thereby require dental appliances that will restore function and esthetics.
 Manhattan Dental Arts takes special care in making these appliances to ensure proper fit and comfort.
 We record initial measurements of jaw position and make accurate impressions of the upper and lower ridge forms.

 There are several visits to allow the patient to try-in the appliance and also to get an idea of the end result prior to delivering the denture to ensure patient satisfaction.
 Follow up appointments are made during the adjustment phase to obtain the most comfortable fit.
 The highly trained dentists at Manhattan Dental Arts have extensive experience using dentures to transform smiles.
-Call (212) 247-2330 to schedule an appointment at our office on the Upper West Side today!
+Call (212) 247-2330 to schedule an appointment at our dental office on the Upper West Side today!

 Fixed Partials, Dentures and Bridges in NYC

 Fixed partials and denture fittings begin with a proper diagnosis from one of our dental specialists.
 Our dental specialist will perform a thorough clinical oral exam, make diagnostic casts of your teeth, and evaluate radiographs to properly identify your denture needs.
 Our specialist will also take the time to discuss your personal preferences in order to determine the solution that is right for you.

 In patients that are missing teeth, many options are available for replacing these teeth.
 The spacing and health of your remaining teeth may determine whether a fixed partial, denture, or bridge is the best solution.